weigert/t-pose/README.md

 ## Usage

 Note that this repository is still a mess and I haven't yet decided on a data io structure for working with data sets.
+This will follow in the future.

+Nevertheless, you can build the programs which have inconsistent interfaces.

 Written in C++.

-Build the programs with `make all`.
+Build each program with `make all`.

-Requires:
+Dependencies:
 - [TinyEngine](https://github.com/weigert/TinyEngine)
 - OpenCV (only for two small aspects - I plan on removing this dependency)

+Run the programs using `./main`, the programs will let you know what input they want.

+Some programs generate output triangulation `.tri` files, which are a storage format for the triangulations (which will be overhauled).
+These are stored in the root `output` folder, so some programs will ask for a dataset name to write them to (e.g. triangulation program, warping program).

 ### Reading

-`/experiments/`: Smaller programs for testing aspects of the pipeline `/programs/`: Main pipeline for generating scene reconstructions `/output/`: Data output storage folder
+`/experiments/`: Smaller programs for testing aspects of the pipeline `/programs/`: Main pipeline for generating scene reconstructions `/resource/`: Just some testing data.
+Not linked to the programs in any way.
+`/output/`: Data output storage folder
 `/source/`: Main header files